 What Happens If You Use a Smaller Oil Filter(7 Warnings)

-Your car’s engine is a complex machine with countless moving parts.
-Each component plays a crucial role in ensuring optimal performance and longevity.
 One often overlooked yet critical component is the oil filter.
 It’s the unsung hero that diligently cleanses your engine’s lifeblood, the oil.
 But what happens if you decide to cut corners and use a smaller oil filter?

 What Happens If I Use a Smaller Oil Filter